AFL–NFL merger: Emergence of the AFL

+After the NFL absorbed the AAFC in 1950, it had no other rival US leagues throughout the 1950s.
+The only other professional gridiron football leagues then in operation were the Canadian leagues that would merge to form the present day Canadian Football League in 1958.

 In 1959, Lamar Hunt, son of Texas oil magnate H. L. Hunt, attempted to either gain ownership of the Chicago Cardinals with Bud Adams and move them to Dallas, or own an NFL expansion franchise in Dallas.
-In 1959, the NFL had only two teams that were south of Washington, D.C. and west of Chicago: the San Francisco 49ers and the Los Angeles Rams, both in California.
 The league, however, was not interested in expansion at the time.
 Rebuffed in his attempts to gain at least part-ownership in an NFL team, Hunt conceived the idea of a rival professional football league, the American Football League.
-In September 1959, Hunt was approached by the NFL about an expansion team in Dallas, but by then Hunt was only interested in the AFL.
+In September 1959, Hunt was approached by the NFL about an expansion team in Dallas, but by then Hunt was interested only in the AFL.

-The new league had six franchises by August 1959 and eight by the time of its first opening day in 1960: Boston (Patriots), Buffalo (Bills), New York City (Titans), Houston (Oilers), Denver (Broncos), Dallas (Texans), Oakland (Raiders), and Los Angeles (Chargers).
+The new league had six franchises by August 1959 and eight by the time of its first opening day in 1960: Boston Patriots, Buffalo Bills, Titans of New York, Houston Oilers, Denver Broncos, Dallas Texans, Oakland Raiders, and Los Angeles Chargers.
 While the Los Angeles, New York, Oakland, and Dallas teams shared media markets with NFL teams (the Rams, Giants, 49ers, and the expansion Dallas Cowboys, respectively), the other four teams (Boston, Buffalo, Denver, and Houston) widened the nation's exposure to professional football by serving markets that had no NFL team.
 In the following years, this additional exposure was widened via the relocation of two of the original eight franchises (the Chargers to San Diego in 1961 and the Texans to Kansas City in 1963), and the addition of two expansion franchises (the Miami Dolphins and Cincinnati Bengals).

-From small colleges and predominantly black colleges (a source mainly ignored by the NFL), the AFL signed stars such as Elbert Dubenion (Bluffton), Lionel Taylor (New Mexico Highlands), Tom Sestak (McNeese State), Charlie Tolar and Charlie Hennigan (Northwestern State of Louisiana), Abner Haynes (North Texas State), and a host of others.
-From major colleges, it signed talented players like LSU's Heisman Trophy winner Billy Cannon, Arkansas's Lance Alworth, Notre Dame's Daryle Lamonica, Kansas' John Hadl, Alabama's Joe Namath, and many more.
+From small colleges and predominantly black colleges (a source mainly ignored by the NFL), the AFL signed stars such as Bluffton flanker Elbert Dubenion, New Mexico Highlands wide receiver Lionel Taylor, McNeese State defensive tackle Tom Sestak, Northwestern State fullback Charlie Tolar and wide receiver Charlie Hennigan, North Texas State halfback Abner Haynes, and a host of others.
+From major colleges, it signed talented players like LSU halfback and Heisman Trophy winner Billy Cannon, Arkansas wide receiver Lance Alworth, Notre Dame quarterback Daryle Lamonica, Minnesota linebacker Bobby Bell, Kansas quarterback John Hadl, Alabama quarterback Joe Namath, and many more.
 The AFL also signed players the NFL had given up on: so-called "NFL rejects" who turned out to be superstars that the NFL had mis-evaluated.
-These included Jack Kemp, Babe Parilli, George Blanda, Ron McDole, Art Powell, John Tracey, Don Maynard, and Len Dawson.
-In 1960, the AFL's first year, its teams signed half of the NFL's first-round draft choices.
+These included Grambling defensive tackle Buck Buchanan, Occidental quarterback Jack Kemp, Kentucky quarterbacks George Blanda and Babe Parilli, Nebraska defensive end Ron McDole, San Jose State wide receiver Art Powell, Texas A&M linebacker John Tracey, Texas Western wide receiver Don Maynard, Purdue quarterback Len Dawson, among others.

 The AFL introduced many policies and rules to professional football which the NFL later adopted, including: